Visual Graph Explorer

-The Visual Graph Explorer is a read-only Dataiku webapp designed for business users and analysts to perform in-depth visual exploration of graphs managed in the Dataiku Flow.
+The Visual Graph Explorer is a read-only Dataiku webapp designed for business users and analysts to perform in-depth visual exploration of graphs exposed through the webapp.

 Note